Summary of Beliefs

 - Jared is a conservative Southern Baptist who affirms the SBC’s doctrinal statement, The Baptist Faith and Message (2000).

-- We are fully committed to the inspiration, inerrancy, authority, reliability, and sufficiency of the Bible as the Word of God, and he affirms the Chicago Statements on Biblical Inerrancy, Hermeneutics, and Application.
+- He is committed to the inspiration, inerrancy, authority, and sufficiency of the Bible as the Word of God, and he affirms the Chicago Statements on Biblical Inerrancy, Hermeneutics, and Application.

 About the Bible

 The Bible was written by prophets, apostles, and other chosen men as the Holy Spirit of God inspired them.
 It is God’s perfect written revelation—complete in the 66 books of the Old and New Testaments.
 Having God for its author, it is wholly without error and is entirely true and trustworthy.
 God has provided it as His unchanging authoritative standard on which Christians must base every area of our faith and practice.
 The original manuscripts were inerrant, and the body of copies and translations available today has reliably transmitted the words and meanings of those inerrant texts.
 The Bible can only be properly interpreted under the influence and leadership of God’s Holy Spirit.

 There is one living and true God—Yahweh, the God of Abraham, Isaac, and Jacob Who exists as the Trinity: one God in three eternally distinct but co-equal persons: God the Father, God the Son, and God the Holy Spirit.

 The Father is the Sovereign Ruler of the Universe Who cares for His creations, intervenes in human history according to His own gracious purposes, and relates as a Father toward those who come to Him through Jesus Christ.

 About the Son